krzylag/weblibrarian/readme.txt

 = Which stylesheet (CSS) selectors can I use to modify the appearance of the front end? =

 This is described in the appendix of the user manual.

+= I am having a problem with the bulk upload.

+Here are some tips relating to problems with bulk uploading a collection:

+If you export a CSV file from Excel (and probably  other 'modern'  spreadsheet programs as well), you should check the resulting CSV file with a *plain text* editor.
+Things  to  look  for  include  extra  commas  at the  ends of  lines ('phantom'  or empty  columns)  and strange  characters,  partitularly  in the headings and in barcodes (if you using your own barcodes).

+Other  issues  involving  issues  with  newline  characters.
+Most of the time WordPress will be running on a LAMP server (a Linux  machine).
+Linux uses the linefeed character (ASCII 10, Ctrl-j) as newline character.
+MS-Windows uses a two  character  sequence  for  newlines:  carriage  return  (ASCII 13, Ctrl-m) followed  by a  linefeed  (ASCII  10,  Ctrl-j).
+MacOSX  uses just a  carriage return (ASCII 13, Ctrl-m).
+Web browsers are *supposed* to normalize uploaded plain text files, but  sometimes  this does not happen.
+It might be necessary to fix things in advance of uploading.

+Finally, try your upload in *small* chunks, at least until you get the process worked out.
+Remember  that most  WordPress  (PHP) installs have a limit on the maximum size of uploaded files, so a really large database is going to have be uploaded in chunks anyway.

 = Something does not work.
 What should I do? =